ISmell: Prototype

-The original prototype was a black box that was 5 inches deep, 2 inches wide, and 3 inches tall.
+The original prototype was a black box that was 5 inches (12.7 cm) deep, 2 inches (5.08 cm) wide, and 3 inches (7.62 cm) tall.
 The device would contain a cartridge which held a set amount of smells.
 When activated, a fan will start sucking in air through the rear end, and blowing it over tiny vials of oil, being selectively heated based on the desired chemical combination.
 The air picks up the smell and is sent out of a 2-inch vent, then into your nose.

 Breakdown of iSmell

 Chemicals used to create smells

-The main points that the article talks about with the technical break down it discusses the idea that the system that is involved in the actual product is very similar to a printer where there are cartridges within the actual product and that there are 128 chemicals that are stored and they are from usually natural oil and other fragrances.
-Simonharrop2 writes, “Unlike a printing system which basically just needs Cyan, Magenta, Yellow, and Black, any system to recreate more than one or two basic aroma compounds with any degree of fidelity, would have to have reservoirs or cartridges of hundreds of different base aroma chemicals…".
+The main points that the article talks about with the technical break down discusses the idea that the system that is involved in the actual product is very similar to a printer where there are cartridges within the actual product.
+There are 128 chemicals that are stored, and they are usually natural oil and other fragrances.
+Simonharrop2 writes, "Unlike a printing system which basically just needs Cyan, Magenta, Yellow, and Black, any system to recreate more than one or two basic aroma compounds with any degree of fidelity, would have to have reservoirs or cartridges of hundreds of different base aroma chemicals…".

 Dispensing of chemicals into air to create smell

-The way the iSmell dispenses the chemicals into the air is very similar to a Febreze dispenser where it releases the chemicals and the chemicals dissolve in the air.
-In the article “How Internet Odors Will Work” it describes the process of how the aromas are dispensed into the air, “ A user requests or triggers the file by clicking a mouse or opening an e-mail, A small amount of the aroma is emitted by the device in the direct vicinity of the user”.
+The way the iSmell dispenses the chemicals into the air is very similar to a Febreze dispenser where it releases chemical molecules and then they diffuse in the air.
+In the article "How Internet Odors Will Work" it describes the process of how the aromas are dispensed into the air, " A user requests or triggers the file by clicking a mouse or opening an e-mail, A small amount of the aroma is emitted by the device in the direct vicinity of the user".

 Design of dispensers and chemical banks

-The design of the dispenser is basically “shaped like a shark's fin, and it will be connected to your PC through a serial or universal serial bus (USB) port.
+The design of the dispenser is basically "shaped like a shark's fin, and it will be connected to your PC through a serial or universal serial bus (USB) port.
 It can be plugged into any ordinary electrical outlet."

 Integration

 The iSmell was also designed for use inside games and movies.
 The modular design of the iSmell allows a programmer to integrate smell activation files that will trigger the release of any smell or combination that they desire.
 If the user were to watch a movie with the digiscent files embedded, the user can smell the surroundings of each scene.
-Imagine the smell of fresh cut grass on rolling hills or the smell of burgers on the grill while watching a cooking show.
+Users are able to smell freshly cut grass when a hill appears on-screen, or the smell of burgers on a grill while watching a cooking show.
 Or in video games, in a racing game, burning rubber, and in an action game, gunpowder.

-Similar products in development

-FeelReal is a multisensory mask that attaches to VR headset that releases smells (255 available), vibrates, and blasts user's face with air ("wind" via micro-coolers and "heat" via micro-heaters) or water mist, the company is currently crowdfunding.